NomicFoundation/hardhat-website/src/content/plugin-development/tutorial.md

 Partially resolved means that all the built-in resolution that Hardhat does will have been done, and that any of the plugins you depend on will have also applied their own resolution logic.
 What's missing, however, is the resolution of your plugin's config.

-The `partiallyResolvedConfig`'s type won't reflect this though, the fields you added to the config may seem to be present, but in practice they will be `undefined`.
-The job of the `resolvePluginConfig` is returning a new `HardhatConfig` where all of your non-optional properties have been resolved.
+The `partiallyResolvedConfig`'s type won't reflect this though.
+The fields you added to the config may seem to be present, but in practice they will be `undefined`.
+The job of the `resolvePluginConfig` is to return a new `HardhatConfig` where all of your non-optional properties have been resolved.

 Once again, let's replace the existing implementation with this one: